-UW-Whitewater students may purchase one type of emergency contraceptive (EC) pill, Plan B, during a visit with a Medical Assistant at UHCS if they are an established patient.
+UW-Whitewater students may purchase an emergency contraceptive pill during a visit with a Medical Assistant at UHCS if they are an established patient.
 If the student has not previously been seen at UHCS, they will need to make an appointment with a health provider (see the FEES page for pricing information).

 Emergency contraception is also available over the counter for purchase by at pharmacies and other stores, and prices will vary by location.

 If you are of reproductive age (15-44yrs), you may qualify for the Family Planning Only Services program in Wisconsin, which covers the cost for many birth control methods, annual exams, Paps and STD testing and treatment.
 To find out more, see our Family Planning Only Services page.

 From an Expert at UHCS: